 How much shopping around did you do before buying your latest car, computer, or HDTV?

-A decision as important as choosing an IRA provider deserves at least that much research.
+A decision as important as choosing an IRA custodian deserves at least that much research.
 You’ll want to start by creating a comparison list for Company A and Company B. This lets you compare apples to apples—and to recognize a rotten apple when you see it.
 Here are some items you’ll want to research and compare:

 Fees: How many and how are they charged?